 When you search using the Taskbar search, local as well as web results using Bing are displayed.
-Some users may be okay with fact that web results are displaying additionally even when they don’t looked forward for them.
-However, others may not be convinced with this fact.
+Some users may be okay with fact that web results are displaying additionally even when they don’t look forward to them.
+However, others may not be convinced by this fact.
 The reason behind this could be unnecessary data consumption by your system in order to fetch web search results.
-If you wish disable web search results completely from being displayed in Windows 10 Taskbar search.
+If you wish to disable web search results completely from being displayed in Windows 10 Taskbar search.

 10] OneDrive integration

 If you don’t like the fact that One Drive keeps appearing in your face, you could disable it or even completely remove it.

 We hope you find this post useful.
 Is there any other default setting in Windows 10 which you think needs to be taken a look at and maybe changed?
 Please let us know in the comment section below.

 - 10 things to do after installing or upgrading to Windows 10